yasirkula/UnityNativeGallery/.github/README.md

 If your project uses ProGuard, try adding the following line to ProGuard filters: `-keep class com.yasirkula.unity.* { *; }`

+- **Android build fails, it says "error: attribute android:requestLegacyExternalStorage not found" in Console**

+`android:requestLegacyExternalStorage` attribute in _AndroidManifest.xml_ fixes a rare UnauthorizedAccessException on Android 10 but requires you to update your Android SDK to at least **SDK 29**.
+If this isn't possible for you, you should open *NativeGallery.aar* with WinRAR or 7-Zip and then remove the `<application ... />` tag from _AndroidManifest.xml_.

 - **Nothing happens when I try to access the Gallery on Android**

 Make sure that you've set the **Write Permission** to **External (SDCard)** in *Player Settings*.